fistasolutions/openaiagentssdk-tutorial-unicorndevelopers/openaiagentssdktutorial/openaiagentssdk/11runningagents/1runsync/README.md

 This tutorial demonstrates how to create and run an AI agent synchronously using the OpenAI Agents SDK.
 This is the most basic way to interact with an AI agent - you send a message and wait for a response.

+## 🔍 Key Concepts Explained

+### 🤖 What is an AI Agent?

+An AI agent is a software program that can:
+- Understand natural language input
+- Process information using AI models
+- Generate human-like responses
+- Perform tasks based on instructions

+### ⚡ Synchronous vs Asynchronous

+- **Synchronous**: The program waits for each operation to complete before moving to the next
+- **Asynchronous**: The program can handle multiple operations simultaneously

+In this example, we use `async/await` because the OpenAI Agents SDK is built on asynchronous programming, even though we're running it in a synchronous manner.

+### 🎯 The Runner.run() Method

+`Runner.run()` is a utility method that:
+- Takes an agent and a message as input
+- Sends the message to the agent
+- Waits for the agent to process and respond
+- Returns the result object containing the response

 ## 🎯 What You'll Learn

 - How to set up the OpenAI Agents SDK